Jabrils/AI-Tactics/readme.md

 ## v1.0.0

 ## Notes
 - There is ABSOLUTLEY NO randomness in this.
-This is 100% determanistic.
+This is 100% deterministic.
 EXCEPT for the level generation (not toggled) & candy Spawning.
 - make sure you vs opp turn it is makes it into the state
-- I can either go off the assumption that for every 1 node taking 20 inputs, it need 5 nodes in the middle, OR can try some NEAT inspired implimentation.
+- I can either go off the assumption that for every 1 node taking 20 inputs, it need 5 nodes in the middle, OR can try some NEAT inspired implementation.
-- dont forget if all else fails I can force 1 hot encoding for any network
+- don't forget if all else fails I can force 1 hot encoding for any network
 - deriv of sigmoid is fucking bonk, it will not work for me, but I think it is close enough to use, so just add the summation of all output nodes & it should be alright.
 - THE SMALLER EPSILON IS (change in input) THE MORE ACCURATE DERV OF SIGMOID IS, THATS JUST CALCULUS BABY
 - if training doesn't work out, I can try beefing up the NN architecture, or adding memory to the reward (use the 3 outputs to try & predict the future & obtain a totalReward[i] vector for a few timesteps ahead.)
-- For graphing, graph the acculative reward over time ( r=0; r+=2; r+= -3; r+=2 ...)
+- For graphing, graph the accumulative reward over time ( r=0; r+=2; r+= -3; r+=2 ...)
 - try an AI that cycles, att, def, taunt
 - Training strats:
 - - Berserk Slayer -> Berserk (Locked); BS_Pupil -> Berserk_Slayer(Locked); Pupil -> BS_Pupil(Locked)